bregman-arie/devops-exercises/exercises/kubernetes/README.md

 <details>
 <summary>Explain "Horizontal Pod Autoscaler"</summary><br><b>

-Scale the number of pods automatically on observed CPU utilization.
+In Kubernetes, a HorizontalPodAutoscaler automatically updates a workload resource with the aim of automatically scaling the workload to match demand.
 </b></details>

 <details>